Dental Implants – Norman, OK

 Dental implants are the most reliable solution to treat tooth loss.
 They are proven to last for decades; however, their long-term success relies on several factors, such as having a qualified dentist perform the procedure.
 Your oral hygiene and lifestyle habits also influence the longevity of your new smile.
 It’s best to brush your teeth at least twice a day and floss daily.
 You’ll also want to add an antimicrobial mouthrinse to your oral hygiene routine to kill harmful bacteria.
 Don’t forget to visit your implant dentist in Norman at least twice a year for a cleaning and checkup.
 You’ll want to avoid anything that may compromise your smile, like smoking, excessive alcohol consumption, and sticky foods.

 When compared to traditional prosthetics, like crowns and bridges, dental implants closely replicate your natural teeth.
 Your restorations will have the stability of your jawbone, so you’ll never experience any slipping or irritation when enjoying your favorite foods.
-You can regain as much as 70% of your natural biting force, but it’s best to avoid foods that are hard, sticky, or chewing to preserve your new smile.
+You can regain as much as 70% of your natural biting force, but it’s best to avoid foods that are hard or sticky to preserve your new smile.

 It’s not uncommon for patients to need tooth extractions before their placement surgery.
 You’ll need to wait for your sockets to heal before moving forward with your dental implant placement.
 It can take 3 to 6 months before you’ll be scheduled for your surgery.
 If you wait any longer, your jawbone will begin to lose density because it isn’t being stimulated by the roots.
 As a result, you might end up needing bone grafting, which will add another phase to your plan.
 In some cases, dental implants can also be placed immediately after your extractions.
 Every case is unique, so we’ll discuss your options to determine when it’s best to have your placement surgery.